WTDDSSOFT/ml-model-cicd-gate/README.md

 **A CI/CD pipeline that safely deploys ML models the way automotive software demands: gated, tested, monitored, and reversible.**

 This repo trains a small image classifier and ships it through a pipeline that treats the model like any other production artifact: it doesn't get deployed unless it clears a quality gate, it doesn't take traffic unless it passes a health check, and if it fails after deploy, it rolls itself back automatically.
-The model (a digit classifier on MNIST) is deliberately simple — it's the payload moving through the pipeline, not the point of the project.
+The model (a digit classifier on MNIST) is deliberately simple it's the payload moving through the pipeline, not the point of the project.

 ## Why this project exists

-Built as a portfolio piece for a **CI/CD Integration Engineer** role (Critical TechWorks / BMW).
+Built as a portfolio piece for a **CI/CD Integration Engineer**.
 The job calls for Linux, Bash, Python, Git, custom automation tooling, Jenkins, Ansible, Zuul, Docker, GitHub, Prometheus, Grafana, and advanced deployment strategies (blue-green, canary, rolling).
 This project is a working demonstration of each of those, end to end, with a short honest note on the one item — Zuul — that doesn't fit a single-repo portfolio (see [below](#about-zuul)).

 | Requirement | Where it lives |
 |---|---|